- What is an OS bootstrap?

 with a reference to the GNU Mach host port,${device-port}

-with a reference to the GNU Mach device port,${exec-task}
+with a reference to the GNU Mach device port,${acpi-task}

-with a reference to the exec task port.${root}
+with a reference to the acpi task port, and similarly for all other tasks.${root}

 withdevice:hd1